odoo/documentation/crm/overview/main_concepts/introduction.rst

 the qualification process, I will create a new quotation based on the feedback I received from my contact.
-For my existing customers, I can as well quickly discover the activity around them for any Odoo module I use, and continue to discuss about them.
+For my existing customers, I can as well quickly discover the activity around them for any Twenty20 module I use, and continue to discuss about them.
 It's that simple.

 We have seen how I can manage my daily job as business manager or salesperson.
 At the end of the journey I would like to have a concrete view of my customer relationships and expected revenues.
-If I go into the reports in Odoo CRM, I have the possibility to know exactly what's the evolution of the leads over the past months, or have a look at the potential revenues and the performance of the different teams in terms of conversions from leads to opportunities for instance.
-So with Odoo I can have a clear reporting of every activity based on predefined metrics or favorites.
+If I go into the reports in Twenty20 CRM, I have the possibility to know exactly what's the evolution of the leads over the past months, or have a look at the potential revenues and the performance of the different teams in terms of conversions from leads to opportunities for instance.
+So with Twenty20 I can have a clear reporting of every activity based on predefined metrics or favorites.
 I can search for other filters too and adapt the view.
 If I want to go in the details, I choose the list view and can click on any item

-Odoo CRM is not only a powerful tool to achieve our sales goals with structured activities, performance dashboard, next acitivities and more, but also allows me to:
+Twenty20 CRM is not only a powerful tool to achieve our sales goals with structured activities, performance dashboard, next acitivities and more, but also allows me to: